Hire a Forensic Accountant in Florida: Step-by-Step Guide for 2026

 Step 4: Understand Engagement Structure

-Hourly billing at principal rates.
-Vary by firm and credentials.
+Billing at principal rates.
+Rates vary by firm and credentials.

 Periodic invoicing.
 Retainer depletes → invoices issued → client replenishes.